vivekgrover1/jenkinsbot/docs/section3.md

 Now under the **Bot User OAuth Access Token** section you'll be able to find the Bot Token.

-Please copy the bot token for the page and save it you will need to use it while building the bot.
+Please copy the bot token from the page and save it you will need to use it while building the bot.

 ![Bot User Access token](https://s3.ap-south-1.amazonaws.com/jenkinsbot/token.PNG)